lvalentin/help/app/_console/en/website-logs.md

 ## Logs, events

-Logs are showing events but when does a event occur ?
+Logs are showing events but when does a event occur?

 - Changing state.
 - Notification.